SillyTavern/SillyTavern-Docs/Usage/update.md

 6. Start SillyTavern once again with the method appropriate to your OS, and pray you got it right.

 7. If everything shows up, you can safely delete the old ST folder.

+### Common Update Problems

+#### File changes prevent git pull

+- If you change SillyTavern system files, `git pull` may not work.
+- Sometimes an update may require us to change an important file, which can cause the same problem.
+- Usually it is `config.conf` or `package-lock.json`.
+- In this case you can try moving the file to a different folder (or deleting the file) and then do `git pull`.
+- Another solution is using `git pull --rebase --autostash`